 The good thing about futures contracts is that you don’t need to have the entire amount of the contract value in order to trade.
 Instead, you only need to put up the margin deposit, a good-faith deposit to make good on the contract.
 This potentially allows investors to make significant returns on their investment due to leverage, but may also result in large losses.
 That’s why leveraged instruments are not suitable for all investors.

 Investors purchase Silver for a variety of reasons, but the following are some of the most common ones:

 In order to understand the global pricing trends for Silver, the first thing you need to consider is demand and supply.
 Unlike gold where the demand predominantly comes from the need for jewelry, investment and store of value, the demand and supply for Silver are somewhat different.
-Nearly 85% of Silver is supplied from Silver mines around the world while the remainder comes from recycled scrap.
+Silver mindes supply 85% of around the world while the remainder comes from recycled scrap.
 This means:

 On the supply side,